developershubhamsingh/Node/notes.md

 # https://endoflife.date/
 # https://survey.stackoverflow.co/2025/technology/

-# git bash :through git bash you can push code to github.
+# git bash : through git bash you can push code to github.
 # ctrl + f to search in a file .

 git init